 Defining Characteristics

-A traditional SR follows the methodology outlined in the Cochrane Handbook (Higgins et al., 2023).
+A traditional systematic review follows the methodology outlined in the Cochrane Handbook (Higgins et al., 2023).
 The process begins with a structured research question, typically framed using the PICO framework: Population, Intervention, Comparison, Outcome.
 The protocol is registered on PROSPERO before searches begin, ensuring transparency and reducing the risk of post hoc modifications.

 The search strategy must be comprehensive.
 It covers multiple databases (MEDLINE, Embase, CINAHL, and others relevant to the topic), grey literature sources, trial registries, and reference lists of included studies.
 Two independent reviewers screen titles, abstracts, and full texts against pre-defined inclusion and exclusion criteria.
 Disagreements are resolved by a third reviewer or through consensus.